wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

+= 3.1.4 - Released on 25 April 2025 =
+* New: Compatibility with latest WP (6.8) and WC (9.8.2).
+* New: Compatibility with Google Tag Manager.
+* Fix: Gift Card Reports - Optimize Code to fetch Coupons data.

 = 3.1.3 - Released on 25 March 2025 =
 * New: Converted existing shortcodes to Gutenberg block  i.e  [wps_check_your_gift_card_balance]
 * New: Compatibilty with latest WC ( 9.7.1 )
 * New: Compatibility with Membership plugin
 * Fix: Love You Mom Template Preview
-* Fix: Compatibilty Issue with Event plugin on order placed
+* Fix: Compatibility Issue with Event plugin on order placed

 = 3.1.2 - Released on 28 February 2025 =
 * New : Gift Card Date Feature - WordPress date format